CICL-Lab/MorphSeg/README.md

 ## Datasets

 MorphSeg is evaluated on two publicly available datasets:

 1. **CereVessMRA**:
-   - This dataset consists of 271 manually annotated 3D volumes , including both healthy and pathological samples.
+   - This dataset consists of 271 manually annotated 3D volumes, including both healthy and pathological samples.
    - A five-fold cross-validation strategy was applied, with 216 samples for training and 55 samples for testing.
    - Reference: Guo, B., Chen, Y., Lin, J., Huang, B., Bai, X., Guo, C., Gao, B., Gong, Q., Bai, X. (2024). *Self-supervised learning for accurately modelling hierarchical evolutionary patterns of cerebrovasculature*.
 Nature Communications, 15(1), 9235.

 2. **COSTA**:
-   - COSTA is a multi-center TOF-MRA dataset  with a total of **355 samples*,specifically designed to validate segmentation models across different imaging settings, such as acquisition devices and scanning resolutions
+   - COSTA is a multi-center TOF-MRA dataset with a total of **355 samples**, specifically designed to validate segmentation models across different imaging settings, such as acquisition devices and scanning resolutions.
    - A five-fold cross-validation strategy was applied, with 284 samples for training and 71 samples for testing.
    - Reference: Mou, L., Yan, Q., Lin, J., Zhao, Y., Liu, Y., Ma, S., Zhang, J., Lv, W., Zhou, T., Frangi, A.F., et al. (2024). *COSTA: A multi-center TOF-MRA dataset and a style self-consistency network for cerebrovascular segmentation*.
 IEEE Transactions on Medical Imaging.

 ## Installation Guide